-We are back in America with out potty training motivational tips today.
+We are back in America with our potty training motivational tips.
+Here are some strategies and motivational tips for potty training success.
 Our potty trainee is usually a toddler with his own mind, likes and dislikes.
 With toddlers, one has to guide them with positive motivation.
 One way of doing this is with incentives or rewards that boost their willingness to learn new things while also building up their self esteem.

 Here are some “motivational encouragements” that may help your child down the road of potty independence.

-4. Goodie bag: Put some of your child’s favorite things, inexpensive little toys,books,and let him pick out a surprise gift when he does well the whole day with his potty training.
+Put some of your child’s favorite things, inexpensive little toys, books, and let him pick out a surprise gift when he does well the whole day with his potty training.

 Remember letting your child participate in his potty training plan by giving him choices and encouragement, makes potty training something he wants to accomplish, too.
 These “motivational encouragements” give him something to measure his progress with on his way to being potty independent.